A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Introduction

 Due to the varying effect of biomarker statuses over the disease progression, proper detection of biomarker statuses carries enormous importance.
 The treatment procedures for different biomarker statuses are likely to be different.
 The gene expression collected for a particular biomarker is continuous in nature.
-Thus, it is required to obtain a proper rationale for classification of statuses based on some statistical measures.
+It is usually assumed that all genes follow the same underlying distribution.
+However, researchers have found that the gene expression analysis of several cancer biomarkers show multimodal expression patters \cite{kippner2014, detorrente2020}.
+Genetic mutations and amplifications are often inconsistent across tumors and their effects can be visible in smaller subsets of patients.
+This provides the idea of bimodally and multi-modally expressed genes that have distinct modes corresponding to statistically significant difference in survival times\cite{moody2019}.
+Thus, it is required to obtain a proper way for classification of statuses based on some statistical measures.
 The frailty component can be used to serve this purpose.
 The patients with the same biomarker status are likely to be clustered, and hence frailty variance might be lower for them.
 Thus, with the combination of different threshold values, we can classify the biomarker statuses accordingly and investigate the frailty variance for each of these combinations to obtain the most useful classification of statuses.
 In the context of medical studies, this event of interest defined in different forms as disease recurrence, progression etc. The widely used Cox proportional hazard model\cite{cox1972} describes the relationship between a set of explanatory variables and a time-to-event outcome.
 This model also takes into consideration of possible censoring mechanism when an event has not occurred during the study period.
 The observed event times are assumed to be independent for the application of this model.
-However, this assumption is not appropriate when the survival duration of patients with a common characteristic may have a possible correlation.
+However, this assumption is not appropriate when the survival duration of patients with a common characteristic may have a possible correlation \cite{balan2020}.
 This type of dependence in survival data can be modelled using a random frailty term.
 It represents the unobserved heterogeneity effect between observations or between clusters of observations.
 The variance of frailty component can be interpreted as a measure of heterogeneity between the groups or individuals.